-If you want to sell your home in the winter, you shouldn’t wait to sell it, but you should reset your expectations around how many motivated buyers there will be.
+If you want to sell your home in the winter, you shouldn’t wait to sell it, but reset your expectations about how many motivated buyers there will be.
 And if you're able to be patient, it's important not to underprice your home just because there are fewer visitors.

 Give the buyers who do show up a chance to make an offer.
 There’s a good chance someone will, you just might not have a pile of competing offers waiting for you.